promptfile/promptfile/apps/demo/advanced/mckaywrigley/prompts/README.md

-This folder contains `.glass` versions of these prompts: https://github.com/mckaywrigley/prompts
+This folder contains `.prompt` versions of these prompts: https://github.com/mckaywrigley/prompts